nfrechette/acl/external/README.md

 [Catch2 v2.11.0](https://github.com/catchorg/Catch2/releases/tag/v2.11.0) (Boost Software License v1.0) is used by our [unit tests](../tests).
 You will only need it if you run the unit tests and it is included as-is without modifications.

+### Google Benchmark

+[Google Benchmark v1.5.0](https://github.com/google/benchmark/releases/tag/v1.5.0) (Apache License 2.0) is used to benchmark various functions.
+You will only need it if you run the benchmarks and it is included as-is without modifications.

 ### sjson-cpp

 [sjson-cpp v0.7.0-develop](https://github.com/nfrechette/sjson-cpp/releases/tag/v0.7.0) (MIT License) is used by our [ACL file format](../docs/the_acl_file_format.md) [clip reader](../includes/acl/io/clip_reader.h) and [clip writer](../includes/acl/io/clip_writer.h) as well as by the [acl_compressor](../tools/acl_compressor) tool used for regression testing and profiling.
 Unless you use our ACL file format at runtime (which you shouldn't), you will not have this dependency included at all.